autumoswitzerland/autumo-beetroot/README.md

 - User session are stored when servers are stopped
 - Full CRUD-Generator 'PLANT' for views, models and handlers
 - Standard CSRF mechanism as well as obfuscated CRUD IDs within HTTP requests
-- Runs stand-alone as well as in common servlet containers such as apache Tomcat and jetty on URL root path as well behind a servlet-path without modifications of HTMl templates, etc.
+- Runs stand-alone as well as in common servlet containers such as apache Tomcat and jetty on URL root path as well behind a servlet-path without modifications of HTML templates, etc.
 - Hierarchical resource loader; e.g. German language requested, if not found, use configured default language, then use no language at all; "lookup till you find something usable" is the algorithm for everything.
 As well, load resources from file system (first), then as a resource within packages (jar, war) if not found beforehand.
 - And some more stuff...